International Hybrid-Technical

 - Does not fully govern model inference.

 While inference at participating AI-compute datacenters can only happen with approved, certified models, governance of inference input/output is beyond the scope of the system.
-On-chain system safeguards for inference input/output could be created, though the framework itself lacks ability to enforce it.
+On-chain system safeguards for inference input/output could be added to this framework, though the framework itself lacks ability to enforce it.

 Appendix